slippycheeze/eso-SlippyCheezeReadItOnce/README.md

 normally.
 Accessing books through non-standard book collecting addons should work normally, but has not been tested.
 Please report issues appropriately.

+## History is imported from the Lore Collections

+All the books that you have discovered, and which are recorded in the Lore Collections found in the Journal, are automatically marked as read.
+This won't be able to add all the previously read content, but it should include a significant proportion for most players.

+Unfortunately, other than the Lore Collections, there is no in-game history for what content has been read, so the addon will only be able to "know" that you read something after the first time you encounter a non-Collection book with it active.

 ## Configuration

 There is no configuration for the addon.